Single market: Benefits and costs

 A single market has many benefits: with full freedom of movement for all the factors of production between the member countries, the factors of production become more efficiently allocated, further increasing productivity.

 For both business within the market and consumers, a single market is a competitive environment, making the existence of monopolies more difficult.
 This means that inefficient companies will suffer a loss of market share and may have to close down.
 However, efficient firms can benefit from economies of scale, increased competitiveness and lower costs, as well as expecting profitability to increase as a result.
 This is true especially for companies selling goods and services easily distributed all around the countries of single market.

-Consumers are benefited by the single market in the sense that the competitive environment brings them cheaper products, more efficient providers of products and also increased choice of products and their quality.
-What is more, businesses in competition will innovate to create new products; another benefit for consumers.
+In theory, consumers can benefit from the single market as the competitive environment might result in cheaper, more accessibly and higher quality products.

-Single market play significant role in increasing prosperity of nations involved in this area.
-For example, single market helps European Union to achieve annual growth of GDP with 2.2% p.a. between 1992 and 2006, rise in employment and job creation.
+Single market can play a role in improving the prosperity of a nation.
+For example, the European single market contributed to an annual GDP growth of 2.2% p.a. between 1992 and 2006, increased job creation, and reduced unemployment.

-Transition to a single market can have a negative impact on some sectors of a national economy due to increased international competition.
-Enterprises that previously enjoyed national market protection and national subsidy (and could therefore continue in business despite falling short of international performance benchmarks) may struggle to survive against their more efficient peers, even for its traditional markets.
+However, transitioning to a single market can have a negative impact on some economic sectors due to increased international competition.
+Enterprises that would have previously enjoyed national market protection and national subsidies may struggle to survive against more efficient international competitors.
 Ultimately, if the enterprise fails to improve its organization and methods, it will fail.
-The consequence may be unemployment or migration.
+The consequence may be national unemployment or migration.

 National participation into single market opens political debates, about skills loss through worker migration from less developed countries, and wage suppression in countries to which they migrate.